6 Steps For Hypothesis Testing

 • Clearly stating your decision: Did you reject or fail to reject the null hypothesis?

 • Summarizing your findings: What does your decision mean in terms of your research question?
-To give you an idea, "The study provides strong evidence that the new teaching method significantly improves student test scores." or "There is insufficient evidence to conclude that the new teaching method improves student test scores."
+As an example, "The study provides strong evidence that the new teaching method significantly improves student test scores." or "There is insufficient evidence to conclude that the new teaching method improves student test scores."

 • Discussing limitations: Acknowledge any limitations of your study, such as small sample size or potential biases.